dariye/personal-goals/happy-moments/2017-moments.md

 near perfect.
 I didn't get to complete the nextjs + contentful starter I've been working on but hey it was a fulfilling day.

+# 02/21/2017

+Back at it again.
+Only this time I am much more conscious and deliberate about everything.

+Watched a Trevoh Noah special on Netflix with le roommate; Trevor's hilarious and very real.
+Always a delight to see a fellow immigrant "making" it.
+I'm reminded of my own story and journey.